Azure-Samples/AI-Video-Intelligence-Solution-Accelerator/edge-device/UsbCamera/readme.md

 ### Running without camera identification
 1. Click `Ctrl-F5` to run the server with no image windows.
 The web server will start immediately.

+### Running without Visual Studio
+After you have built CameraServer.exe, you can run it without Visual Studio.
+Remember to run it "As Administrator".

 ### Point the Edge device's CameraModule at your CameraServer
 To make your Edge device retrieve images from your CameraServer,
 1. Determin your CameraServer machine identification: